BLUE LAGOON VS. SKY LAGOON: WHICH ICELANDIC SPA SHOULD YOU CHOOSE?

 - The 7-Step Ritual, a wellness journey with alternating heat and cold experiences.

-- Epic ocean views from the infinity edge pool y ocean-facing sauna.
+- Epic ocean views from the infinity edge pool and ocean-facing sauna.

 - Modern Nordic design that emphasizes serenity and connection to nature.